Qt for UWP

 We assume that you have cloned the Qt 5 repositories (or obtained the Qt sources elsewhere) and followed the platform-independent requirements for building Qt.
 The process of building Qt is found in the Building Qt Sources page.

-Qt for WinRT is always built as a cross-build, because tools, such as qmake, are built as desktop applications.
+Qt for UWP is always built as a cross-build, because tools, such as qmake, are built as desktop applications.
 For compiling those, a desktop development environment is required.
-If you have installed Visual Studio 2013 for Windows, this will only create binaries for WinRT.
+If you have installed Visual Studio for Windows, this will only create binaries for UWP.
 You will need Visual Studio for Windows Desktop as well to create those desktop tools.

 Please make sure to use an x86 command prompt (either use the VS x86 Native Tools Command Prompt or call vcvarsall.bat without any parameter or with